RealCodeTips/realcodetips.github.io/_posts/2019-03-29-what-is-a-function.md

 title: "What is a function?"
 date: 2019-03-29T08:44:00Z
 draft: false
-authors: ["Simon Drake", "Michel Engelen"]
+author: "Simon Drake"

 # post thumbnail
-image: "assets/images/post/what_is_a_function.jpg"
+image: "/assets/images/post/what_is_a_function.jpg"

 # meta description
 description: "A function is a predefined block of code that can be executed to perform a specific task"